 Focus On The Individual, Not The Demographic

 One of the biggest offenses in senior stereotyping is to use actors that fit the general demographic of your audience and have them do something mundane, like smiling while they drink a glass of wine and stare out into the distance.
 How is your audience supposed to relate to an image like this?
-On the other hand, you also don’t want to depict a senior struggling to live on their own, such as someone being helped into bed because they are too feeble to function by themselves.
+On the other hand, you also don’t want to deceive a senior struggling to live on their own; such as someone being helped into bed because they are too feeble to function by themselves.

 Instead of trying to represent an entire demographic by the extreme ends of the spectrum, focus on the individual.
 What does your target audience actually want and need out of a senior living community?
 Highlight purposeful activities, such as actively participating in the world and continuing to pursue their passions.